 24 Hours in the City – Cut Your Transportation Costs

-You’ll most likely arrive in Copenhagen at Central Station, even if you’re coming from the airport (a 13-minute metro ride that departs above Terminal 3).
+You’ll most likely arrive in Copenhagen at Central Station, even if you’re coming from the airport.
+The metro from the airport is only a 13-minute metro ride (it departs above Terminal 3).

-You could also purchase the Copenhagen Card for approximately $53 per adult ($27 per child), which provides both free transportation and also free admission to 74 museums and other attractions.
+You could also purchase the Copenhagen Card for approximately $53 per adult ($27 per child).
+It provides both free transportation and also free admission to 74 museums and other attractions.
 But it may not be worth it if you’re only staying 24 hours since you will not have a lot of time to visit museums.

 Finally, travel in Scandinavia needn’t be exceptionally expensive: see How to Travel About Scandinavia on a Budget for 2 Weeks.

 Include Stroget and Nyhavn in Your One Day

 If you’re starting your day from Central Station head towards Stroget, Copenhagen’s famous upscale shopping street that’s the longest pedestrian street in the world.
 Along the way, you’ll pass Christiansborg Palace with its copper-clad steeples, the seat of the Danish Parliament.
 When you reach stylish Strøget, window-shop for a little while, perhaps visiting the Royal Copenhagen store, the brand’s flagship.